 The talent shortage in cybersecurity shows little sign of abating.
-Research from Enterprise Strategy Group, a division of TechTarget, and the Information Systems Security Association found that 95% of respondents said the cybersecurity skills shortage and its associated impacts have not improved over the past few years, while 44% said it has only gotten worse.
+Research from TechTarget's Enterprise Strategy Group and the Information Systems Security Association found that 95% of respondents said the cybersecurity skills shortage and its associated impacts have not improved over the past few years, while 44% said it has only gotten worse.

 Moreover, more than half of organizations polled (57%) said the skills shortage is taking a toll on their current workforces, citing increased workloads (62%), unfilled open job requisitions (38%) and high burnout among staff (38%) as concerning issues.

 While the cyber skills shortage presents all sorts of headaches for IT security leaders and the companies they aim to protect, the demand for cybersecurity experts offers tremendous opportunities for security professionals.

 Here are the technical skills and soft skills that security industry professionals said are the most important for building a successful career -- and for putting organizations in the best position to remain effective.

 Top technical skills needed to advance your cybersecurity career

 - Application security development.
 Companies need security people who are skilled in DevSecOps concepts and can work closely with the software development engineering teams.
 Communication skills are important here because engineering departments are often focused on getting a product out the door or on the product's functionality versus its security.
 People interested in this area, therefore, need to be flexible because application security development often falls under business units outside the security team's direct control.
 In addition, security professionals are often primarily focused on keeping the bad guys out rather than on building security into products from the get-go.
 Honing your skills in application security development requires adapting to a new security mindset and culture.